ChangfuXu/DEdgeAI/README.md

     - `clip_g.safetensors` (openclip bigG can be downloaded in Hugging Face Platform)
     - `clip_l.safetensors` (OpenAI CLIP-L can be downloaded in Hugging Face Platform)
     - `sd3_medium.safetensors` (MMDiT model file can be downloaded in Hugging Face Platform)
-- folder `dataset` with the file `Flickr8k_text_prompts.txt`.
-This file is extracted from the public dataset **Flickr8k**.
-We use the text labels as the input of AIGC tasks in our experiments.
+- folder `dataset` with the file `Flickr8k_text.txt`.
+This file stores the text prompts those are extracted with the text labels from the public **Flickr8k** dataset.
+We use the text in this file as the input of AIGC tasks in our experiments.

 ### SD3-medium Code Origin